Implementation best practices: Leveraging personas

 Group people by common behaviors (actions, expectations, goals, and frustrations).

-e.g. Sales managers, Finance managers, Supply Chain managers will be interacting with the platform in a similar way and can be grouped under a Decision Maker persona.
+e.g., sales managers, finance managers, and supply chain managers will be interacting with the platform in similar ways and can be grouped under a Decision Maker persona.

 Example of Persona mapping

 Once your groups are more defined, move on to the finesse work.

 Step 1: For each persona, take a deeper dive into their goals and frustrations.